rachelstarry/get-started-with-tableau/getting-started-with-tableau-public.md

 [26]: https://github.com/rachelstarry/getting-started-with-tableau/blob/master/images/country-detail.png

-While we could leave the chart like this and color-code the lines by country, our dataset includes information on region for each country.
+We could leave the chart like this and color-code the lines by country, but remember that our dataset also includes information on region for each country.
 Since there are fewer regions than countries, using one of our region dimensions may make the line chart more readable.
 Let's remove "Country" by clicking on the arrow next to **"Country"** in the **Marks** pane.

 ![][27]